jonreid/ViewControllerPresentationSpy/README.md

 ### How do I test a segue?

 It depends.
 First, follow the steps above for testing a presented view controller.
 Trigger the segue from test code.
 For example, we can trigger a segue attached to a button by calling `sendActions(for: .touchUpInside)` on the button.

 **Segue Type: Present Modally**

 That's all you need to do. _But you need to be aware of a memory issue:_

 Neither the presenting view controller nor the presented view controller will be deallocated during test execution.
-This can cause problems during test runs if either affects global statue, such as listening to the NotificationCenter.
+This can cause problems during test runs if either affects global state, such as listening to the NotificationCenter.
 You may need to add special methods outside of `deinit` that allow tests to clean them up.

 **Segue Type: Show**

 A "Show" segue (which does push navigation) takes a little more work.

 First, install the presenting view controller as the root view controller of a UIWindow.
 Make this window visible.

 ```
     let window = UIWindow()